 In 1981 I moved to a remote, mountainous island fifty miles off the coast of the North Island of New Zealand.
 Great Barrier Island had no electricity, no paved roads and a few tiny settlements, some of which could only be reached by a trail through the bush.
 People farmed, fished and lived off the land.
-There were wide sand beaches along the sea that stretched unbroken by land until the coast of Peru.
+I could walk utterly alone on wide white sand beaches along the Pacific Ocean that stretched virtually unbroken all the way to the coast of Peru.
 I spent my days writing, drawing the wildlife and animals of the island, riding a big work-horse named Celeste and working on a small subsistence farm.

 The setting of my story was a fictionally-named Kauri Island, which I’d modeled closely on Great Barrier Island.
 In the novel, an American girl from New York spends her summer vacation with her mother, an ornithologist doing research on Kauri Island.
 There she meets a Maori boy and together they find a wounded albatross trapped in a fishing net.
 With the help of a mysterious old woman who lives alone deep in the bush, they nurse the bird back to health and eventually set it free.

-The novel was called Flight of the Albatross.
-Published by Houghton Mifflin Company in 1989, it received good reviews and was soon being translated into different languages for publication in other countries.
+Flight of the Albatross was published by Houghton Mifflin Company in 1989, received good reviews and was soon being translated into different languages for publication in other countries.

 In 1990 I got a call from a German film producer.
 She had read my novel in German and decided she wanted to make it into a film.
 She took out an option for the film rights to the book and a year later she took up the option and bought the film rights.
-For a long time after that I heard very little from the German film company.
+After that I heard very little from the German film company.

-Five years later I heard from a friend who lived on Great Barrier Island that a film company was there making a film called Flight of the Albatross!
-Within a week I found myself back on the island and although I had nothing to do with the making of the film, I stayed for three months and spent my days on the various set locations all over the island watching a German and New Zealand film crew shoot the film version of my novel.
+Five years later I was surprised by a phone call from one of my now-ex-relatives who were still living on their small farm on Great Barrier Island where I'd lived when I first found myself on the island.
+She told me that a film company was there on the island, making a film called Flight of the Albatross!
+Within a week I'd bought an airline ticket and gone back on the island I'd first lived on almost fifteen years before.
+Athough I had no official role in the making of the film, I stayed in my ex-relatives' guesthouse and spent the next three months following the German and New Zealand film crew around the island to the various set locations, watching as they shot the film version of my novel.

-I became very friendly with the cast and crew, getting to know the director, Werner Meyer, as well as Taungaroa Emile, the young Maori actor who played Mako, and Julia Brendler, a German actress who played the part of Sarah, who in my book was an American girl but in the film was German.
+I quickly became friendly with the cast and crew, getting to know the director, Werner Meyer, as well as Taungaroa Emile, the young Maori actor who played Mako, Julia Brendler, a German actress who played the part of Sarah, and Rei Rakatau, the official Maori kaumatua, or elder.

-It was fascinating to watch the characters from my novel become transformed into characters in a film.
-Even my old horse Celeste, who had been a character in my book, was played by an equine actor.
+It was fascinating to watch the characters from my novel transformed into characters in a film.
+Even Celeste, the old work horse I'd ridden when I lived on the island in 1981 and who had become a character in my novel, was played by an equine actor.
 From the set designer’s blueprints to the work of the set carpenters, scenes from my book we re-imagined as actual places and buildings for the film.

 The story from the novel I had written ten years earlier, based on experiences I’d had five years before that, was being retold in a new way on a remote Pacific island as wild and lovely as I remembered it.
-But as idyllic as it was, it was obvious that film-making was difficult, complex work.
-Everyone and everything is choreographed by the director and set down on daily Call Sheets, which everybody from the film’s stars to the make-up artists to the gaffers has to follow.
-The actors have to be on location and available all day, even if it takes hours between shooting one scene and the next.
+But as idyllic as it was, the film-making was difficult, complex work on an island with no easy access, electricity or good roads.
+Everyone and everything was choreographed by the director and set down on daily Call Sheets, which everyone from the film’s stars to the make-up artists to the gaffers carefully followed.
+The actors were on location all day, even if hours passed between shooting one scene and the next.

 Flight of the Albatross was edited both for international cinema film release and for a four-part mini-series shown on European television.
 There were publicity articles and a film edition of my novel published by HarperCollins New Zealand.